Buteyko method: Method

 The Buteyko method emphasizes the role of carbon dioxide and hyperventilation in respiratory diseases as well as overall health.
-It is known that hyperventilation can lead to low carbon dioxide levels in the blood (or hypocapnea), which can subsequently lead to disturbances of the acid-base balance in the blood and lower tissue oxygen levels.
+It is known that hyperventilation can lead to low carbon dioxide levels in the blood (or hypocapnia), which can subsequently lead to disturbances of the acid-base balance in the blood and lower tissue oxygen levels.
 Advocates of this method assert that the effects of chronic hyperventilation have wider effects than is commonly accepted.
 These effects include widespread spasms of the muscle in the airways (bronchospasm), disturbance of cell energy production via the Krebs cycle, as well as disturbance of numerous vital homeostatic chemical reactions in the body.
 The Buteyko method purports to retrain the body's breathing pattern to correct for the presumed chronic hyperventilation and hypocapnia, thereby treating or curing the body of these medical problems.

 The Buteyko method is not widely supported in the medical community, in part due to the lack of research supporting the theory that hyperventilation and hypocapnia causes disease, with one review noting the absence of convincing evidence to indicate that trying to change asthmatics' carbon dioxide level is either "desirable or achievable."
 Some studies that looked to corroborate the theory sought evidence such as by measuring the carbon dioxide levels in practitioners of Buteyko but failed to find conclusive support, leading some to propose alternate theoretical pathways for this method to improve symptoms.

 Although variations exist among teachers of the technique in different countries, the main objective is "normalization" of breathing and the three core principles of Buteyko remain the same: nasal breathing, reduced breathing, and relaxation.